 Once the chicken stock is ready, we will lightly sauté the rice with oil and turmeric powder.
 Then transfer the rice to the rice cooker and add as much chicken stock as required by your rice cooker.
 Hit the start button just like how you usually cook rice with your rice cooker.

 I have a Zojirushi induction pressure rice cooker which cooks rice beautifully and keeps it warm with no deterioration in taste for a couple of days.

 While waiting for the rice, slice the onion as thinly as you can.
 Then soak it in iced cold water with some lime juice added for at least 15 minutes.
 This helps keep the onion slices white as well as remove the raw onion taste.

 The dressing is super simple, just fresh lime juice, salt, black pepper and a pinch of sugar (optional) to round out the flavors.
-Feel free to tweak the ratio of ingredients to your liking.
+Feel free to tweak the ratio of these ingredients to your liking.
 Toss shredded chicken, onion slices with the dressing and give it a few minutes to let the flavors meld.

 Serving Vietnamese Chicken Rice (Com Ga Hoi An)